 If the short story is fatalistic, mystical and lonely, it is not surprising that it has enjoyed greater success in Wales than in its more populous and prosperous neighbour, England.
 The mystic’s requirements of loneliness and leisure are easier to find in the countryside, where a readier experience of poverty and a readier access to natural beauty can make people less materialistic in their thinking.
 There is also a thread of fatalism running through Welsh literature from the time of the Anglo-Saxon expansion.
 While Beowulf follows its hero from victory to victory until his death as leader of his people, Aneirin’s great poem, The Gododdin (6th Century A.D.), has despaired of narrative.
 Since the army sent out to liberate Catraeth from the Saxons has failed, since three hundred heroes and warriors lie dead, nothing remains but to name and describe them, to pray for the souls, and to consider what their passing means for the future.
 The Gododdin resembles more closely a collection of short stories or lyric poems than it does a unified and orderly narrative.

-Iolo Morgannwg (1747-1826), antiquarian and forger, recorded both ancient legends of Wales, and fables of his own invention.
+Iolo Morganwg (Edward Williams, 1747-1826), antiquarian and forger, recorded both ancient legends of Wales, and fables of his own invention, which reflect both his progressive political thought, and the religious concerns that drove him to Unitarianism.
 Owen Wynne Jones (1828-1870), often known as Glasynys, used his short stories to record the customs and folk tales of rural Wales, the ‘innocent pleasures’ of music and dance, ghost stories and fortune-telling, that he saw as threatened by ’the surliness and dishonesty, pride and excess’ of Wales under Methodism and industrialisation, while Daniel Owen (1836-1895), the Methodist preacher and novelist, placed true ‘fireside stories’ of farm and chapel life in the mouth of his kind-hearted, talkative narrator, Uncle Edward.
-Later, T Gwynn Jones (1871-1949) and R Dewi Williams (1870-1955) brought kindliness and and lightness of touch to what T Gwynn Jones called the ‘home-spun cloth’ of short fiction, while Richard Hughes Williams (also called Dic Tryfan, c.1878-1919) found powerful material for the short story among the quarrymen of Caernarfonshire.
+Later, R Dewi Williams (1870-1955), T Gwynn Jones (1871-1949), and Thomas Owen Jones (1875-1941), also known as Gwynfor, brought kindliness and and lightness of touch to what T Gwynn Jones called the ‘home-spun cloth’ of short fiction, while Richard Hughes Williams (c.1878-1919), also known as Dic Tryfan, found powerful material for the short story among the quarrymen of Caernarfonshire.

 Yet the writers before Dic Tryfan show a lack of ambition regarding the short story as a form, and it is only later, in the work of Kate Roberts (1891-1985), that the form seems to meet its match.
 Writing again about the quarrying communities of Caernarfonshire, she provides her characters with some brief leisure during which to survey the poverty and drudgery and brevity of their lives.
 Their courageous awareness of the grimness of life sets them apart from their neighbours, and aloof from their malice and dishonesty.
 Despite her Welsh Nationalism, and her importance in the early Welsh Nationalist movement, Kate Roberts relates Welsh poverty and oppression more to the conditions of human existence than to particular economic or political circumstances: poverty and injustice are accepted as inevitable, and this itself gives the stories their universality.